Are you looking to rewrite your financial future? If so, there is

 Compounding interest is your friend when it comes to investing.
 For that example, my contributions to the 1.3 million dollars would be less than $200k; most of that money would be from the interest.

-IRA/ Roth IRA- An IRA is a great alternative if your work doesn’t offer a 401k.
+IRA/ Roth IRA- An IRA is an excellent alternative if your work doesn’t offer a 401k.
 I opened my Roth IRA when I was in my early 20’s with no real career path.
 A Roth IRA is a great choice if you aren’t close to retirement.
 A Roth IRA offers tax-free withdrawals at retirement.
 Traditional IRA contributions are tax-deductible the year you make the contribution.

 We have money in mutual funds and they do quite well with returns.
 You do pay a little more in fees than other investing methods because you’re paying someone to manage your money.